 The Clinical Immunodeficiency Fellowship Program at Cincinnati Children’s Hospital Medical Center is a one-year program that offers comprehensive clinical training in pediatric immunodeficiency diseases, including curative techniques and hematopoietic stem cell transplantation.

 Our mission is to provide hands-on training of pediatricians in the advanced medical management of ambulatory and critically ill children with heritable primary immune deficiencies and immune dysregulatory disorders.

 The Clinical Immunodeficiency Fellowship Program’s goal is to train academic physicians who will become experts in the clinical management of pediatric immunodeficiencies and immune dysregulatory disorders.
 Graduating fellows will demonstrate:

 - Advanced competence in use of cellular and molecular diagnostic methods in immunology

-- Understanding of principles of clinical research
+- Understanding of principles of clinical and translational research

 Qualification of Applicants